SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Elixir/md-docs/MacOsAMD64/QuickStart/elixir-macosamd64-quickStart-instrumentApplication.md

 &nbsp;

 ### Step 2: Configure Application
-You need to configure your application to send telemtry data by adding the follwing config to your `runtime.exs` file:
+You need to configure your application to send telemetry data by adding the following config to your `runtime.exs` file:

 ```bash
 config :opentelemetry, :resource, service: %{name: "{{MYAPP}}"}